sachanacar/voxapi-client-php/README.md

 `````

-Additionally you need to add your credentials in the configuration.php file:
+Additionally you need to add your credentials in the Configuration.php file:

 ``````